you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 **[⬆ back to top](#quick-links)**

 ### _.template

+> [!NOTE]
-:heavy_exclamation_mark: *Note this is an alternative implementation.
-Native template literals not escape html.*
+> This is an alternative implementation.
+Native template literals not escape html.

 Create a template function.